yanglinz/dotfiles/README.md

 # Dotfiles

-This repo houses my personal [dotfiles](https://dotfiles.github.io/) across MacOS, Windows, and Linux.
+This repo houses my personal [dotfiles](https://dotfiles.github.io/).

 > Note that this project is tailored for my own specific use-cases, and I've not
 > tested much outside of my own personal use.
 Use at your own risk. 🚧